sculptui/vscode/README.md

 <!-- TODO: Gif showing selection of element. -->
 <img src="images/SculptUI-vscode-demo.gif" width="100%" alt="SculptUI VS Code Demo">

-Use SculptUI's styles editor to change inline style attributes or select (or even create) style class names from sass, scss and less (modules) files and edit the styles there.
+Use SculptUI's powerful styles editor to view and change style attributes defined in plain (s)css, (s)css modules or [Material-UI Styles](https://material-ui.com/styles/basics/).
 See the results in your UI while the code is written for you.

 In the embedded property editor you see all the properties defined on the selected element.
 And you can edit them right there and watch your changes reflect in the browser and your code.